BLUF (communication): In planning and project management

-A BLUF allows messengers to "think through relevant views and understand these ideas as our stakeholders see them."
+A BLUF allows messengers to "think through relevant views and understand these ideas as our stakeholders see them".

 In psychological assessment

 BLUF has been used in one program to help to quickly assess the most pressing problem facing a patient.

-The BLUF method is most useful as part of the Cognitive-Behavioral Approaches in primary care to get the physician understand everything he/she needs to know that may be beneficial for the patient.
-More to the point, communicating the results in a format that subjects can easily understand is paramount.
+The BLUF method is most useful as part of the cognitive-behavioral approaches in primary care to get the physician understand information that may be beneficial for the patient.
+Communicating the results in a format that subjects can easily understand is paramount.
 In a medical team setting, each member values speed and brevity.
-Simon and Folen (2001) suggest using the bottom line up front (BLUF) format -- the recommendation first, followed by the backup reasoning or rationale in clear and straightforward terms.
+Simon and Folen (2001) suggest using the bottom line up front (BLUF) format—the recommendation first, followed by the backup reasoning or rationale in clear and straightforward terms.
 A parallel process should be used with the patients.
 Building on earlier works, Conoley, Padula, Payton, and Daniels (1994), using archived footage of sessions, found that a patient was most likely to implement a recommended treatment if the following three conditions were matched: the recommendation needed to match the problem, should not be too difficult to follow [emphasis added], and should build on a patient's strengths.
-Clearly, patients being counseled tend to follow a treatment plan if, among other things, the recommendation is explained first and followed up with the justification, which are typical features of a BLUF.
+Patients being counseled tend to follow a treatment plan if, among other things, the recommendation is explained first and followed up with the justification, which are typical features of a BLUF.
 Expectations with the patients in carrying out a tailored therapy are likely when the benefits are explicitly stated immediately.